| September 28, 1996 Knight Ridder/Tribune News Service

 persuasively that if he didn't open the tunnel now, it could

-``Netanyahu opened the tunnel for the right wing,'' Eitan
+never happen. ``Netanyahu opened the tunnel for the right wing,'' Eitan

 Haber, the former top aide to slain Prime Minister Yitzhak